-This webpage shows you how to put varying numbers of data series on graphs (e.g. you can add a new stock to a stock price graph).
+This webpage shows you how use the listbox form from the developer tab to put varying numbers of data series on graphs (e.g. you can add a new stock to a stock price graph).
 Here, you may want to graph one stock compared to the growth index of GDP or you may want to graph five different stocks against the GDP.
 To select one, two, three or more series on a graph, the list box form in excel can be used (for example, say you want to graph four stock price items instead of two stocks).
 Creating list boxes is not a big deal if you are not using the multi-select option.
 But implementing the list boxes for making a really flexible graph using the multi-entry option does require a little VBA code that you should not be afraid of.
 Whether you are using the list box or the TRUE/FALSE switch method, you can develop the process using the MATCH function.

 Using a List box Form with Multiple Selections to Allow Different Series to be Presented on a Graph